 How is Suboxone Used During Addiction Treatment?

-Suboxone is commonly used during detox and early treatment of heroin or opioid addiction.
-It can ease the effects of withdrawal as clients are detoxing from opiates.
+Suboxone is commonly used during treatment and early treatment of heroin or opioid addiction.
+It can ease the effects of withdrawal as clients are treatment from opiates.
 This can make the recovery process more comfortable and reduce risk of leaving treatment early before an individual has completed their treatment program.
 The discomfort of withdrawal and urge of cravings can increase risk of relapse back into substance use.

-With the assistance of medications such as Suboxone, clients are able to detox more comfortably and focus on engaging in other treatment modalities to support recovery.
+With the assistance of medications such as Suboxone, clients are able to treat more comfortably and focus on engaging in other treatment modalities to support recovery.
 Crossroads utilizes Suboxone as part of a comprehensive care plan.
 After evaluation, we determine if a patient needs Suboxone treatment on their recovery journey, and we continue to monitor them and make adjustments as needed.
 Then, clients are fully immersed in a residential or outpatient treatment program and move forward in recovery.
 Clients engage in holistic therapies, such as yoga and acupuncture, to further reduce discomfort and enhance well-being, and also participate in clinical work and therapy to begin addressing the psychological effects of addiction.

 How Effective is Suboxone During Addiction Treatment?